Texas death toll from February storm, outages surpasses 100 - WTMJ

 Left untreated, hypothermia begins to affect the brain.

-“As people get colder, their mental status can change, and they can become unresponsive and not think as clearly,” said Dr. Deborah Diercks, chair of emergency medicine at UT Southwestern.
+“As people get colder, their mental status can change, and they can become unresponsive and not think as clearly,” said Dr. Deborah Diercks, chair of emergency medicine at UT Southwestern in Dallas.

 Rivera’s family is among dozens who have filed a lawsuits against electricity providers and the state’s embattled power grid, the Electric Reliability Council of Texas.
 The disaster led to a congressional investigation and the ouster of ERCOT CEO Bill Magness.